IAIA23: Guidelines and Policies for Potential Session Chairs

-Please ensure that the person who will be chairing the session at the conference (hereinafter referred to as “you”) is listed as the “Lead Chair.”
-Do not submit a session proposal on behalf of someone else.
-This ensures that the submission record is correct and the person acting as the primary contact to the program chair receives important conference communications from the start of the session chairing process.
+Please ensure that you are listed as the “Lead Chair.”
+Do not submit a session proposal on behalf of someone else unless you use their email address.
+This ensures that the submission record is correct and the person acting as the primary contact to the Program Committee receives important conference communications from the start of the session chairing process.

 You must attend the conference and chair your session in person.

 The following information will be required in the online form when you submit your session proposal:

 - Lead chair first and last name, email address, organization, and country.

 - If applicable, co-chair’s first and last name, email address, organization, and country.

 - Title of proposed session (75 characters maximum, including spaces).

 - Identify the IAIA Section putting the proposed session forward (if applicable).

 - Identify the format of your proposed session.